Content-Type: text/plain

 #docker-compose is affected, too

-This minimal docker-compose.yml is functionally equivalent to the docker run line above.
+This minimal compose.yml is functionally equivalent to the docker run line above.

 version: '3'